the-common/project-template/README.md

 1. In the Repository/Organization secrets panel of the Secrets tab, click the New repository/organization secret button at the top-right.
 1. Enter `telegram_bot_api_token_ci` in the Name field, then paste in your Telegram bot token to the Secret field.
 1. Click the Add secret button at the bottom of the form to apply the changes.
+1. In the Repository/Organization variables panel of the Variables tab, click the Create new repository/organization variable button at the top-right.
+1. Enter `telegram_chat_id_ci` in the Name field, then paste in your Telegram chat ID to the Value field.
+1. Click the Add variable button at the bottom of the form to apply the changes.

 ### (OPTIONAL) Setting up GitLab to GitHub mirroring